hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-bedload.md

 Revise {numref}`Tab. %s <tab-gaia-bl-formulae>` to ensure that the application is in the applicable range of parameters corresponding to the conditions under which the formula has been developed.
 ```

-The {cite:t}`engelund_monograph_1967` formula accounts for total sediment transport including {term}`Bedload` and suspended load.
-Starting from the power-approach from {cite:t}`bagnold_approach_1966,bagnold_empirical_1980`, the {cite:t}`engelund_monograph_1967` formula was developed for sediment transport calculations over dune channel beds. due to low energies by balancing the energy useful to drive the particles up the dunes with the energy supplied by the fluid to the particles.
+The {cite:t}`engelund_monograph_1967` formula accounts for total sediment transport including {term}`Bedload` and {term}`Suspended load`.
+Starting from the Bagnold power-approach {cite:p}`bagnold_approach_1966,bagnold_empirical_1980`, the {cite:t}`engelund_monograph_1967` formula was developed for sediment transport calculations over dune channel beds. due to low energies by balancing the energy useful to drive the particles up the dunes with the energy supplied by the fluid to the particles.
 The {cite:t}`bagnold_approach_1966` theory considers the total shear as the sum of the shear transmitted between grains and the fluid, and the shear transmitted by momentum changes caused by intergranular collisions.
 Thus, erosion takes place as long as the {term}`Dimensionless bed shear stress` is greater or equal to its critical value (i.e., the {term}`Shields parameter`).
 Gaia uses a modification of the {cite:t}`engelund_monograph_1967` that accounts for head loss over movable beds {cite:p}`chollet1979` and calculates the left side of Equation {eq}`eq-phi-gaia` ($\Phi_b$) as follows:

 $$
 \Phi_b = 0.05\cdot \frac{f^{2.5}_{eh}}{c_f}